 Ian is a writer, narrative designer, director, and programmer who’s handled interactivity and storytelling for a living for over two decades.
-He’s worked in interactive television, education, puppet-making, film, publishing, larp, and the games industry, and has contributed code, writing, or design to more than sixty games, including franchises from LittleBigPlanet to LEGO.
+He’s worked in interactive television, education, puppet-making, film, publishing, larp, and the games industry, and has contributed code, writing, or design to franchises from LittleBigPlanet to LEGO.

-He founded Talespinners in 2016, and since then has written, consulted, and directed on over 40 titles, including as Story Lead on Frictional Games‘ next game.
-With Talespinners, he’s worked on mainstream PC and console games, on mobile, on AR, interactive audio, and arena-scale VR.
+He founded Talespinners in 2016, and under that banner wrote, consulted, and directed on over 60 titles; mainstream PC and console games, mobile, AR, interactive audio, and arena-scale VR.

-Outside mainstream games, Ian’s work includes the Napoleonic horror movie Fallen Soldiers, the children’s Cthulhu book Where’s My Shoggoth?, the best-selling interactive story Pendragon Rising, and the podcast roleplaying series Flotsam.
+Outside mainstream games, Ian’s work includes the Napoleonic horror movie Fallen Soldiers, a film adaptation of The Three Musketeers, a World War 2 adventure Fortunes of War, the children’s Cthulhu book Where’s My Shoggoth?, the best-selling interactive story Pendragon Rising, and the podcast roleplaying series Flotsam.

-He’s also written, designed, and directed immersive larp experiences since the early 90s, most recently on titles such as the acclaimed ghost story God Rest Ye Merry, the Three Musketeers event All for One, and the World War II women’s airforce recreation Wing and Prayer.
+He’s also written, designed, and directed immersive larp experiences since the early 90s and founded the Crooked House event team alongside Rachel.
+Most recently, he led one of the world-building teams for the Empire large-scale game system, and co-created events such as the acclaimed ghost story God Rest Ye Merry, the Three Musketeers event All for One, and the World War II women’s airforce recreation Wing and Prayer.

 He regularly consults on story and narrative design for all sorts of interactivity, runs story workshops, and gives lectures and talks for universities and conferences.